JoelChan10/SECURITY_ANALYTICS_AWS_CLOUDTRAIL_ML_MODEL/README.md

 Default output format [None]: json
 ```

-> Ensure that the IAM user or role has permission to read from the S3 bucket specified in the configuration.
+Ensure the IAM user or role has permission to read from the S3 bucket specified in the configuration.

----

 ## 3. Running the Dashboard

-Start the Streamlit application:
 ```bash
 streamlit run dashboard.py
 ```

+✅ **Docker Integration Summary**
+- Docker is used to **containerize the TensorFlow LSTM model**
+- Image is stored in **Amazon ECR**
+- AWS Lambda executes the **containerized inference function**
+- Ensures consistent runtime and library versions between local and AWS